UbiquityDotNET/Llvm.NET/docfx/templates/Ubiquity/readme.md

 directly in the [Local MarkDig based editor](https://github.com/MadsKristensen/MarkdownEditor2022) used to edit these files...
 [Go Figure! :shrug: ]

+## layout/_master.tmpl
+This is mostly borrowed from the official DocFX `modern` template.
+However, the build version number was added to the footer.
+Unfortunately no simpler means was found to do that.

 ## Theming
 This template also updates the theme for SVG image backgrounds to improve readability of the parse diagrams.
 It also updates the HighlightJS classifiers